magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-3.md

 ### Temperature, humidity, and CO2 level cards widgets

-In ThingsBoard, there is a bundle of pre-configured widgets for displaying telemetry of the indoor environment, including temperature, humidity, and CO2 levels, etc. In this lesson, we will use this widgets bundle.
+In IoT Hub, there is a bundle of pre-configured widgets for displaying telemetry of the indoor environment, including temperature, humidity, and CO2 levels, etc. In this lesson, we will use this widgets bundle.

 First, add a widget to display the current temperature in the office.